-As much as possible, clinical information is used to focus testing (see Table 2: Biology of Infectious Disease: Some Causes of FUO).
+As much as possible, clinical information is used to focus testing (see see Some Causes of FUO).
 For example, housebound elderly patients with headache would not be tested for tick-borne infections or malaria, but those disorders should be considered in younger travelers who have hiked in an endemic area.
 Elderly patients require evaluation for giant cell arteritis; younger patients do not.

 In addition to specific testing, the following should usually be done:

 Even if done earlier, these tests may suggest a helpful trend.